What Are Gold Loan Risks?

 Lenders evaluate the quantum of the outstanding gold loan considering the loan-to-value and the pending loan tenor before raising the further pledge request.
 If the borrower fails to pay the extra, it means defaulting on loans.
 The lender may charge a penal interest rate on the outstanding loan amount in case of non-payment.
 It may send repeated notices and in extreme cases, may even auction the pledged gold.

 The convenience of securing funds against a liquid asset, which otherwise would have been lying unutilized at home, is substantial for borrowers who are in dire need of money.
 Being secured, this loan comes at a lower interest rate.
-Moreover, the loans may be provided for 70-85% of the value of gold.
+Moreover, the loans may be provided for maximum value of gold.
 But one should be careful about when to avoid it.

 Under normal circumstances when the gold rates are fairly good, opting for a gold loan, especially with a poor CIBIL score or a low-income range, may be wise.
 But in a sinking market, gold may not fetch the expected amount of funds, as required.